Step “Don’t wait”:

 Start using Yamdu at the earliest stage if possible, maybe even during your development phase or negotiations with an agency or customer.
 It is not recommended to establish such a new workflow on your first day of shooting.
 Nevertheless, we try to show in the following description how to get your crew on board as fast as possible.

 Set up a project.
 You can always decide what features you would like to use and which ones you do not want to use – and change them later in the project settings.
 It is recommended to think of other reliable persons in your team, who can be project administrators besides you.
 By inviting users or editing users in the crew section you can assign the role “admin” just like any other position.
 So you do not have to manage Yamdu all by yourself, and access requests by other users can be handled faster.
 If you are a project coordinator and want to keep the cockpit to yourself, no problem.
 Just be aware of that fact.

-The more users you invite, the better it would be to tell them to install the mobile app, which can be downloaded for free and which allows push notifications.
+The more users you invite, the better it would be to tell them they can use Yamdu on smartphones and tablets as well.
 It will help to speed up things as Yamdu helps to increase communication.
-Please note, that it does not offer all the features of the web app, but due to its responsive design, you can also open Yamdu on any device in almost any browser.
+You can open Yamdu on any device in almost any browser.

 Step “Too many emails”:

 If crew members complain about too many emails sent by Yamdu, please tell them, that in the beginning Yamdu ensures, that all information is distributed.
 However, every user can edit his or her own notification settings in his/her user settings in the top right hand corner.

 When your team starts to work with Yamdu, please have your production crew reward them.
 Maybe it is just a simple comment in Yamdu like “Thanks!” when location photos are uploaded or events are confirmed.
 It helps your team to feel more comfortable with a cloud-based system.